Change point estimation for a stochastic heat equation: Background

-We now turn to our main question of change point estimation from observations \eqref{eq:locpro}.
+where $(B_{\delta,i})_{i=1,\ldots,n}$ with $B_{\delta,i}(\cdot) = \langle W(\cdot), K_{\delta,i} \rangle$ is a vector of independent scalar Brownian motions. \end{proposition} \begin{proof} See Appendix \ref{app:proof_ana}. \end{proof} In the following, we turn to our main question of change point estimation from observations \eqref{eq:locpro}.
 The analysis in \cite{altmeyer21,altmeyer22} shows that the contribution of the initial condition to the statistics is asymptotically negligible.
 To avoid lengthy additional calculations without new structural insights, we consider a zero initial condition $X_0 \equiv 0$ in the sequel.
 Furthermore, to shorten notation, we will frequently use the convention $[n]\coloneqq \{1,\ldots,n\}$, $n\in\N$.